deepchecks/deepchecks/docs/source/user-guide/tabular/dataset_object.rst

 #.
 If the ``pd.dtypes`` of any of the existing columns is ``category`` then all of the columns that are of type ``category``
    will be  considered categorical (and only them).

 #.
 Otherwise, a heuristic is used for deducting the type.
-In order for a column to be inferred as categorical two condition must be met:
+In order for a column to be inferred as categorical, the following two conditions must be met:

    - If (the ratio between the `number of unique values` and the `number of samples`  <= `max_categorical_ratio`)